 - Jump online and take an emotional intelligence test to figure out how emotionally intelligent you are.

-- Work out your strengths and the areas that you need to improve on, so in tandem your learning as your child’s learning.
+- Work out your strengths and the areas that you need to improve on, so in tandem you’re learning as your child’s learning.

 Anthony says letting your child know that you’re still a work-in-progress and that you’re learning together can be really helpful too.

-Saying, “I’m still trying to figure out how to stay calm like you.
+Saying something like, “I’m still trying to figure out how to stay calm like you.
 Know that we’re all, what I would call, ‘under construction’.
-We’re all learning.”
+We’re all learning.” will help your child understand better that this is a journey we are all on together.